Animal welfare and rights in Azerbaijan

 Azerbaijan ranks fairly poorly in terms of its commitment to the protection of animal welfare and freedom from suffering.
 It is ranked 36th out of 50 countries on the Voiceless Animal Cruelty Index.
 According to the Animal Protection Index, it has not pledged support for the Universal Declaration on Animal Welfare, there is no policy or legislation in the country preventing animal suffering by deliberate acts or negligence, and there are no animal protection laws in reference to animals used in farming.
-The country does have legislation on the conservation of wild animals, which also apply to animals kept in confinement.
+The country does have legislation on the conservation of wild animals, which also applies to animals kept in confinement.
 It implies a duty of care, in limited situations, but its effectiveness is hard to assess.